FabricMC/fabric-docs/players/installing-java/linux.md

 This guide will walk you through installing Java 17 on Linux.

-## 1. Verify if Java is Already Installed
+## 1. Check if Java Is Already Installed

 Open a terminal, type `java -version`, and press <kbd>Enter</kbd>.